rackerlabs/terraform-provider-spot/docs/index.md

 Here's a brief explanation of the configuration:

 - `example` is the name of the cloudspace
-- `my-org` is the organization under which the cloudspace will be created
 - `us-central-dfw-1` is the rackspace region where the cloudspace will be created
 - Refer to the detailed documentation on the [cloudspace resource](resources/cloudspace.md) for more configuration options.